Algorithm Selection for Software Verification using Graph Neural Networks

 \subsubsection{Symbolic Execution}

 Symbolic executors operate by exploring the execution tree of a program.
-While exploring this path, if they encounter an error state, they check if an assignment to free variables (inputs) allows for the path to said state to be feasible.
-As a result, like BMC tools, they struggle with large or unbounded loops and recursion.
-Just like the BMC program graphs, the model identifies loops and loop index variables with small bounds as important.
+While exploring a path in the tree, if they encounter an error state, they check if an assignment to free variables (inputs) allows for the path to said state to be feasible.
+As a result, they struggle with large or unbounded loops and recursion, but excel with programs with complex branching structures and loops with small bounds.

-One of the symbolic execution programs contains a loop which has a free variable as its bound (meaning the loop has an indeterminate bound).
-Normally, the symbolic executor would need to iterate over the loop the maximum number of times based on the max possible value of the free variable.
-However, there is an assumption inserted into the programs which bounds the size of the free variable.
-This allows the symbolic executor to bound the loop.
-The model determines both the assumption and the loop index variable are important in this case.
-The GNNExplainer identifies assumption statements in programs that symbolic execution performs best far more than the other techniques.
-This is most likely because of this free variable loop index phenomenon.
+Like BMC, the programs where symbolic execution was selected contained far more codes dealing with loops with a small bound.
+They also contained the most problems dealing with error state reachability and branching.
+If the conditions leading to an assertion are infeasible, the symbolic execution can cease exploring paths on that branch of the execution tree.
+When there are large, potentially unbounded loops, the model also identifies assumption statements which place restrictions on the variables that bound the loop.